GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

 .. note::

-    Note you have to use `-h 127.0.0.1` to connect with the `geotrek` user (this user cannot connect with the default unix socket).
-Connecting with `geotrek` is important for restored entities to have the right owner.
+    Note you have to use ``-h 127.0.0.1`` to connect with the ``geotrek`` user (this user cannot connect with the default unix socket).
+Connecting with ``geotrek`` is important for restored entities to have the right owner.
     Some errors can occurs, around extensions creation or spatial_ref_sys table content.
     This is normal.
 We already create these extensions on previous steps.

 .. warning::

-    Any special configuration or tune setting in your `postgresql.conf` will not be reported, you should report configuration yourself in /etc/postgresql/14/postgresql.conf.
+    Any special configuration or tune setting in your ``postgresql.conf`` will not be reported, you should report configuration yourself in ``/etc/postgresql/14/postgresql.conf``.
-    Then restart your postgresql
+    Then restart your PostgreSQL

     ::